FStarLang/FStar/INSTALL.md

          RAM usage when building, and use fewer cores if you are using 100% of your RAM.

-4. If you have a working OCaml setup and intend to extract and compile OCaml code against the F\* OCaml support library, please build it with:
+4. If you have a working OCaml setup and intend to extract and compile OCaml code against our OCaml support library, please build it first with:

         $ make -C ulib install-fstarlib